 - surgery to the lungs, for example, removing all or part of a lung to treat lung cancer

 - some anti cancer drug treatments, for example, chemotherapy and

 - a blood clot in the lung (pulmonary embolism)

 - lung diseases such as chronic obstructive pulmonary disease (COPD)

 - a build up of fluid in the lung (pleural effusion)

 Breathing problems can be uncomfortable.
 You might feel very panicky.
 But it is important to understand which comes first.

 Sometimes, people having anxiety attacks will ‘over breathe’ and become breathless.
 But in this case, it is their anxiety making them breathless and not the other way round.

-If you do have shortness of breath and you get panicky, trying some breathing and relaxation techniques will help you feel more in control of your breathing.
+If you do have shortness of breath and you get panicky, try some breathing and relaxation techniques.
+They can help you feel more in control of your breathing.